appnotch/AN.APIDemo/README.txt

 How to use the TenantAPI?
 ========================================================
-Simple, within the class that will use the API, initialize an instance of the TenantAPI class then call API methods directly from it.
+Within the class that will use the API, initialize an instance of the TenantAPI class then call API methods directly from it.

 	var tenantApi = new TenantAPI();
 	var tenants = tenantApi.GetActiveTenants(1 /* my app id */);